The steps to becoming a nurse anesthetist include:

 |Degree Field||Nurse anesthesia|

 |Licensure and Certification||Must first become licensed as a registered nurse (RN), then become a CRNA; voluntary specialty certification as a Critical Care Registered Nurse (CCRN) is often required|

 |Experience||Nurse anesthesia master's degree programs require at least one year of critical care nursing experience to enroll; employers often require at least two years of experience|

 |Key Skills||Clear spoken communication with patients and families; effective written communication and problem solving skills; experience with documenting and charting software; knowledge of conscious sedation, general anesthesia, IV insertion, and fluid therapy|

 |Median Salary (May 2018)||$167,950 (all nurse anesthetists)*|

 Sources: National Board of Certification & Recertification for Nurse Anesthetists (NBCRNA), nurse anesthetist college degree programs, *U.S. Bureau of Labor Statistics, online job postings from September 2012

 Step 1: Earn a Bachelor's Degree

-Aspiring nurse anesthetists must first earn a Bachelor of Science in Nursing (BSN).
+To become a CRNA, aspiring nurse anesthetists must first earn a Bachelor of Science in Nursing (BSN).
 They may have to finish two years of prerequisites before applying to a bachelor's-level nursing program.
-Some students become nurses through diploma or associate's degree programs and gain some experience before completing an RN-BSN program.
+Some students become nurses through diploma or associate's degree programs and gain some experience before completing an RN-to-BSN program.
 Coursework topics include basic nursing skills, health assessment fundamentals, human anatomy, biology, psychology, pharmacology, and pathophysiology.
 Students complete clinical rotations in major health departments, like women's health, pediatrics, mental health, and surgery.